sarah1893/notes/docs/appendix/python-asyncio.rst

 However, developing a readable and bug-free concurrent code is challenging due to data sharing and job dependency.
-Even though some powerful tools, such as `Valgrind`_, help developers to detect deadlock or other asynchronous issues, solving these issues may be time-consuming if the scale of software grows large.
+Even though some powerful tools, such as `Valgrind`_, help developers to detect deadlock or other asynchronous issues, solving these problems may be time-consuming when the scale of software grows large.
 Therefore, many programming languages such as Python, Javascript, or C++ dedicated to developing better libraries, frameworks, or syntaxes to assist programmers in managing concurrent jobs properly.
+Instead of focusing on how to use modern parallel APIs, this article mainly concentrates on the design philosophy behind these programming patterns.

 Introduction
 ------------